 Ready to go a step further?
-Let’s look more closely at the reasons we’re so frightened of the very thing that gives us life.
+Let’s look more closely at the reasons that the very thing that gives us life frightens us so.
 Why do we react the way we do, believing connection with the source of all life will annihilate us?
 What makes us insist on believing—either consciously or blindly—the kind of enlivening experiences we’re talking about are dangerous?
 Why do we refuse to abandon control through our ego, and immerse ourselves in a vast sea of eternal consciousness and divine laws?
 Why do we stop ourselves and hinder all this?

 For no matter how frantically we strive on the surface, underneath we are the life blockers.
 Perhaps, we think, I’m just not made that way.
 Not so.
 Longing for this contact can never be wiped out from the human heart, regardless how much conflict and confusion and fear there is.
 So what is it that causes us to cling to the attitudes that sink our chance getting replenishment at the source, given the way this dries out the psyche and leads to death while making life unpleasant and bleak?
 Where did we get the idea that an ego-driven life is safe and preferred?

 It’s puzzling, right?
 In various other lectures, we’ve already pried open the lid on this a bit, and discovered some of the reasons—pseudo-reasons, really—we think have to protect ourselves from the exact thing that makes us alive and bright with well-being.
 We’ve looked at the shortsighted, wrong conclusions and defeatism that makes people so destructive we’d rather give up our life than “give in,” or at least that’s how it seems to us.